Over 2,000 years ago, in 46 B.C, Caesar declared January 1st as the first day of the calendar and the date on which the New Year would be celebrated.

 In many countries, coin-shaped vegetable slices are placed on the table.
 It is believed that this habit brings financial luck.

-In Cuba, Austria, Hungary, Portugal and other countries, pork dishes are a must on the table, as pork is progress and prosperity.
+In Cuba, Austria, Hungary, Portugal, and other countries, pork dishes are a must, as pork is progress and prosperity.

-In the Netherlands, Mexico, Greece, ring-shaped cakes and pretzels are a must on the table, symbolizing the end of the year.
+In the Netherlands, Mexico, and Greece, ring-shaped cakes and pretzels are a must on the table, symbolizing the end of the year.

 In Sweden and Norway, a rice pudding is prepared with an almond hidden inside.
 The one who finds the almond and eats it is said to be lucky all year round.
 In Greece, there is a similar tradition, a gold or silver coin is baked into a cake, called a vasilopita.
 The one who finds the coin inside is said to be the luckiest.

-Fireworks, firecrackers, music, the crackling of the asphalt whip are meant to drive away evil spirits and bring joy to the whole world.
+Fireworks, firecrackers, music, and the crackling of the asphalt whip are meant to drive away evil spirits and bring joy to the whole world.

 In Romania, there are many traditions on the occasion of the new year.
 It is said to bring good luck to eat fish at the New Year’s dinner, to “slip like fish in the new year.”

-It is said that what you do on January 1st you will do all year round, so it is not good to cry, be angry or quarrel.
+It is said that what you do on January 1st you will do all year round, so it is not good to cry, be angry, or quarrel.

 So do everything you want to do today in the year that has just begun, be happy, relax, stay with your family, travel, smile, and enjoy those around you and all that life has to offer.